Meet the St Peter’s Board Members:

 She was a Trustee of the Tabernacle Trust (an award-winning charitable organisation) where she helped raise over £5m to refurbish a building as a multi-purpose community arts centre.

-Mark Pinnell is Executive Director of Asset Management and Development at Solihull Community Housing where he has worked for the last 15 years.
-He has recently re-written their 30-year plan and associated Asset Management Strategy.
+Mark Pinnell is Director of Property (Interim) at Dacorum Borough Council where he has worked for the last 2 years.
+Previously he was Executive Director of Asset Management and Development at Solihull Community Housing, where he wrote their30-year plan and associated Asset Management Strategy.

-Tansy currently holds the post of Income and Residential Property Manager at Walsall Housing Group, a community focused housing provider with 21,000 properties.
+Tansy currently holds the post of Assistant Director of Customer Services at Walsall Housing Group and prior to being appointed to this post was the Income and Residential Property Manager at Walsall Housing Group, a community focused housing provider with 21,000 properties.

-She leads her organisation in a number of key projects aimed at mitigating the impact of Universal Credit and works collaboratively in the sector with Local Authorities and DWP to ensure tenants can sustain tenancies
+Tansy currently has responsibility for leading the housing and customer focussed services for the business and leads the organisation on a number of key projects aimed at mitigating the impact of the financial crisis and works collaboratively in the sector with Local Authorities and DWP to ensure tenants can sustain tenancies.

-Before beginning work in the housing sector three years ago Tansy worked in the field of supply chain at a global manufacturing brand and headed up the Customer Service Operation in the UK & Ireland.
+Before beginning work in the housing sector, Tansy worked in the field of supply chain at a global manufacturing brand and headed up the Customer Service Operation in the UK & Ireland.